-The factory setting for the Interface Mode, Auto, will use USB 2 or 3 automatically, depending on the detected interface.
-For Class Compliant operation the interface mode has to be set manually.
+The factory setting for the Interface Mode, Auto, makes sure that any connected computer connection is recognized automatically.
+Thunderbolt, USB 3, USB 2 and Class Compliant will usually work without any further user interaction.
+In case of problems the current interface mode can be set manually to a fixed one.
 This is done under SETUP/REV, Options, Hardware/Diagnosis, Interface Mode.